YuvrajMundhra/Shell/README.md

 # Shell
-UNIX Shell based on bash and csh
+UNIX Shell based on bash and csh.
 Utilized C++, C, Lex, and Yacc